9th Australian National Family Law Conference–

 Are matrimonial property adjustment

-other jurisdictions?
-We all know that orders for maintenance are because
+and other jurisdictions?
+We all know that orders for maintenance

-Family Law Regulations 25 through 56 give us a nightmarish procedural
+are because Family Law Regulations 25 through 56 give us a nightmarish

-regime for doing so.
-When is some clever international convention
+procedural regime for doing so.
+When is some clever international

-draftsmen going to cut through all that red tape and outline a simple
+convention draftsmen going to cut through all that red tape and

-procedure which allows respectable due-process jurisdictions to simply
+outline a simple procedure which allows respectable due-process

 We also know that “custody orders”